ibm-cloud-docs/text-to-speech/websockets.md

 # The WebSocket interface
 {: #using}

-To synthesize text to speech with the service's WebSocket interface, you first establish a connection with the service by calling its `synthesize` method.
+To synthesize text to speech with the service's WebSocket interface, you first establish a connection with the service by calling its `/v1/synthesize` method.
 You then send the text to be synthesized to the service as a JSON text message over the connection.
 {: shortdesc}

-The WebSocket interface accepts identical input and produces identical results as the `synthesize` method of the HTTP interface.
+The WebSocket interface accepts identical input and produces identical results as the `GET` and `POST /v1/synthesize` methods of the HTTP interface.
 However, the WebSocket interface supports use of the SSML `<mark>` element to identify the location of user-specified markers in the audio, and it allows you to obtain word timing information in the audio for all strings in the input text.

 ## Synthesizing text to audio
 {: #synthesize}